-In addition to his duties with The Phoenix Symphony, Mr. Umber has participated in numerous summer music festivals, including The Grand Teton Festival, Meadow Brook Festival, Peter Britt Festival and Flagstaff Music Festival.
+In addition to his duties with The Phoenix Symphony, Mr. Umber has participated in numerous summer music festivals, including The Grand Teton Festival, Meadow Brook Festival, Peter Britt Festival and the Flagstaff Music Festival.

-In addition to his music interests, with the assistance of his architect son, James, and Interior designer wife, Amanda, Mr. Umber has restored several vintage homes, including an 1885 Victorian in Northern Michigan, an early 1960’s Phoenix custom ranch, as well as a 1929 English Tudor in the historic Willo District.
+In addition to his music interests, with the assistance of his architect son, James, and James' interior designer wife, Amanda, Mr. Umber has restored several vintage homes, including an 1885 Victorian in Northern Michigan, an early 1960’s Phoenix custom ranch, as well as a 1929 English Tudor in the historic Willo District.

-Greg and his wife MollyAnn reside in Phoenix with their canine family, Sophie and Juliette.
-When not making music, Greg and Molly enjoy traveling and spending time with their three beautiful grandchildren, Rachel, River, and Rolando.
+Greg and his wife Molly Ann reside in Phoenix.
+When not making music, they enjoy traveling and spending time with their five grandchildren.